Colt Brennan: Saddleback

-University of Hawaii
+Hawaii

 2005

-Brennan joined Hawaii in 2005 and quickly earned the starting quarterback job.
+Brennan transferred to University of Hawaiʻi at Mānoa (Hawaii) in 2005 and quickly earned the starting quarterback job.
 He started 10 of 12 games, the only games he did not start being against USC and San Diego State.
 He either tied or broke 11 school offensive records in what was a successful first season with the Rainbow Warriors.
 He led the country in total offense yards (4,455) and touchdowns thrown (35).
 His 4,301 yards passing is the eighth-most in Western Athletic Conference (WAC) history.
 Against New Mexico State, he recorded career-high numbers in passing yards (515), touchdowns (7), and pass completions (38).
 He also had nine 300+ yard performances on the season, including four 400+ yard games and a 515-yard performance.

 2006

 Brennan entered 2006 as the undisputed starter at quarterback, was named to multiple award watch lists and was voted the WAC's preseason Offensive Player of the Year.
 He led the nation in scoring and passing efficiency, finishing the regular season with a 182.8 rating, and completed 72.15% of his passes, the best in Division I-A.

-During the regular season, Brennan passed for 53 touchdowns, falling 1 touchdown pass short of the NCAA Division I-A single-season record (set in 1990 by David Klingler of Houston).
+During the regular season, Brennan passed for 53 touchdowns, falling one touchdown pass short of the NCAA Division I-A single-season record (set in 1990 by David Klingler of Houston).
 On December 24, 2006, at the Hawaii Bowl, Brennan threw for five touchdowns to break the record.
 (Statistics accumulated during the postseason now count towards records.)
 The team finished the season with an 11–3 record, finishing second in the WAC behind Boise State.

 Brennan finished 6th in the voting for the 2006 Heisman Trophy, behind Troy Smith, Darren McFadden, Brady Quinn, Steve Slaton, and Mike Hart.
 During the season, Brennan passed for 5,549 yards and 58 touchdowns, both of which are school records, and had the highest passer efficiency rating in the nation.
 According to Jones, "Colt is a money guy.
 Colt is what I said he is: the best college quarterback in America, and he proved it tonight."
 During a press conference on January 17, Brennan announced that he was returning to the University of Hawaii for his senior season.
 He didn't feel he was fully prepared for the NFL and needed another year to get ready.
 He returned to Hawaii as a Heisman front runner and one of the NCAA's most prolific passers.
-Rivals.com named him one of the top-10 quarterbacks going into the 2007 season.
+Rivals.com named him one of the top 10 quarterbacks going into the 2007 season.